Most Effective Products

 Before heavy rain can occur, make sure your drainage pipes and rain gutters are cleaned of debris.
 This can help prevent your lawn from overwatering and being submerged underneath water.

-It's not unusual for parts of your yard to become sloped due to low maintenance, competition from overgrown turf and tree roots, and an abundance of water.
 If this happens, fill holes in your yard with landscaping sand and direct rain gutter downspouts away from the affected area.
 However, do not add so much landscaping sand that it covers the turf.

-Remove Weeds and Brush
+Remove Weeds and Pests

 Spot Spraying

-Insects are common in overgrown lawns, so you will want to apply a broad-spectrum insecticide like Supreme IT.
 Supreme IT is 7.9% bifenthrin, which helps to kill up to 70 different types of insects in lawns, around home foundations, within homes, and more.
 Once dried, it creates a residual that continues to kill and repel labeled pests for up to 90 days after application.

 For general insect control, apply 1 fl. oz. of Supreme IT per gallon of water per 1,000 sq. ft.